Tribesmen, army deserters clash in south Yemen, seven killed

 Hadi's overhaul entails restructuring the armed forces into four major units and abolishing the Republican Guard, an elite force headed by Brigadier General Ahmed Saleh, the former president's son and one of Hadi's adversaries.

 A U.N.
-Security Council monthly forecast report published on March 28 was skeptical of Hadi's ability to bring the armed forces under one umbrella.
+Security Council monthly forecast report published on March 28 was sceptical of Hadi's ability to bring the armed forces under one umbrella.

 "While Hadi issued presidential decrees in December 2012 aiming to centralise the armed forces, many agree that he has yet to unify and maintain them under his control," it said.